pazvega/Tech-Test-Full-Stack/README.md

 * First Name
 * Last Name
 * Email
-* Geneder
+* Gender
 * Date of Birth
 * Created Date
 * Last Updated Date

 ### Front End

 The front end must allow the administrator to list accounts and perform all CRUD operations.
+The application must have a menu to be able to navigate between pages.

+#### Extra:
+1. Search engine where you can search for accounts.
+When performing a search, it will show a list with the elements that have been found on the same page.
+These results can be filtered and sorted.
+2. Details page: Clicking on an element (or using a control for that purpose), it will open a file with the account's details: First Name, Last Name, Email, Gender.

 ### Back End